FeLowe/dictionary-java/README.md

 ## Description

 This webpage let users create their own dictionary.
 First user creates a word,  then its definition.
-The homepage lists out all of the words that have been created, and let the user click on them to view all of their definitions.
-A user should be able to add a word, and when viewing a word, be able to add one or more definitions.
+The homepage lists out all of the words that have been created, and let the user click on them to view its definition.
+A user can add a word, and when viewing a such, will also be able to add one or more definitions.

 ## Setup/Installation Requirements